Dashboard

 Responsible Production and Consumption

-Primary areas of focus for this sector include addressing embodied carbon in buildings and construction, lifecycle emissions from the consumption of goods and services, food system impacts, and air travel.
+This sector addresses embodied carbon in buildings and construction, lifecycle emissions from the consumption of goods and services, food system impacts, and air travel.

 Tons of rescued building materials re-used